leeleavitt/cellTypePredictor/README.md

 **Figure 5:** label model Loss vs Accuracy

-2. Three multi-class models were created to help to understand the traces.
-Custom statistics created at regular intervals along the traces.
+2. to understand the traces, three multi-class models were created.
+These model involved creating custom statistics at regular intervals along the traces.
 These were fed into a 1 dimension convolution neural network, then max pooled, and then sent into an LSTM.
 The LSTM had both dropout and recurrent dropout to prevent overfitting.
 A simple representation of the traces used for these networks are shown in **Figure 6**.
 Three different LSTM models were designed for this experiment;

     1. [RIIIJ](./modelMakers/r3jModel.py) shown in **figure 7**
     2. [Aitc, menthol, capsaicin K40 (AMCK)](./modelMakers/amckModel.py), shown in **figure 8**.